-We had cash and restricted cash totaling \$143.4 million and \$100.5 million at January 31, 2014 and 2013, respectively.
-Our cash and restricted cash consist of cash in standard bank accounts and certificates of deposit.
-Cash deposits held with financial institutions are to preserve principal and provide liquidity without significantly increasing risk.
-Our cash are held for working capital purposes.
+We had cash, cash equivalents and marketable securities totaling \$208.0 million and \$143.4 million at January 31, 2015 and 2014, respectively.
+Our cash is deposited in standard bank accounts and certificates of deposit.
+The cash equivalents and marketable securities consist primarily of investments in debt securities.
+Our cash is held for working capital purposes.
 We do not enter into investments for trading or speculative purposes.